Youth Tour Gives Students a Close-up View of the Nation's Capital

 The 2014 Youth Tour Leadership Conference will be APRIL 14-16, 2014 The Leadership Conference will be held

-March 28.
+at the Holiday Inn in Baton Rouge, Monday, April 14 to Wednesday, April 16.
 Winners of each La.
 Electric Co-ops Youth Tour Contest will

 come to Baton Rouge to meet the other winners for the first time and they will learn more about the Louisiana Electric Cooperatives.